What is a sitemap?

 If all of your pages are properly linked, search engine crawlers will usually be able to discover all of your pages without a sitemap.
 But by adding additional information in a sitemap you help their crawlers increase their efficiency and thereby help them discover changes faster than they otherwise would.
 Search engine crawlers do not crawl every single page on your website every time they visit your website.
 If you don’t provide information on which pages are the most important to crawl, it will often take time for the changes to be discovered.

-While all websites should have a sitemap, websites that meet one of these 4 criteria will see significant improvements:
+While all websites should have a sitemap, websites that meet one of these 4 criteria will see the most significant improvements:

 Websites that are really large